Dark background with the words "help your team overcome signal fatigue" featuring Derek Wang, Director of Sales at UserGems

 This is where signal-based selling comes into play.

-Buying signals are hints, triggers, or golden cues from prospects that indicate potential purchasing intent.
+Buying signals are hints, triggers, or golden cues from prospects that indicate potential buying intent.

 Signal-based selling relies on those triggers from interested accounts to drive qualified leads.
 By paying more attention to buying signals, you can: